mizeller/Monocluar-Pose-Estimation-Pipeline-for-Spot/README.md

 # 3DV Project - Synthetic Data Pipeline
 > **Students:** Mae Yamaguchi, Jonas Bohn, Christopher Tibaldo, Michel Zeller
+>
 > **Supervisors:** ...

+## Installation
+This project is quite modular and combines different pipelines/algorithms.
+Since these pipelines are very well documented, please follow the installation instructions of the respective projects.

+### BlenderProc2
+Blenderproc is required to create synthetic data.
+The installation instructions can be found [here](https://dlr-rm.github.io/BlenderProc/).
+For this project, we additionally installed all HDRIs from polyhaven.com using `blenderproc download haven`.

+### OnePose++
+To install OnePose++, please follow the instructions from their ReadMe.

+### Maplab

 ## Usage
 To create some synthetic data, run the following command: